szeleeteo/szeleeteo.github.io/content/posts/how-i-learned-python-asyncio-while-making-coffee.md

 Imagine you're making a cup of coffee.
 In a linear approach, you would wait for the water to boil before grinding the coffee beans and then wait again for the brewing process to complete.
 It's clearly an inefficient step-by-step process with a lot of waiting time in between.

 In asyncio coffee-making, while waiting for the water to boil, you can start grinding the beans.
 You take advantage of the waiting time to make progress on other tasks.
-The potential pitfall is that not all tasks can be run concurrently.
+However, the potential pitfall is that not all tasks can be run concurrently.

 ```python
 # make_coffee_wrong.py